vercel/next.js/packages/next/README.md

     pagesBufferLength: 2,
     // optionally configure a port for the onDemandEntries WebSocket, not needed by default
     websocketPort: 3001,
+    // optionally configure a proxy path for the onDemandEntries WebSocket, not need by default
+    websocketProxyPath: '/hmr',
+    // optionally configure a proxy port for the onDemandEntries WebSocket, not need by default
+    websocketProxyPort: 7002,
   },
 }
 ```